xmlsquad/ping-drive/README.md

 ## Usage

 The command operates on behalf a Google user.
 So, you will need to authenticate during, at least, the first run.
-I say, 'at least' because, if `--access-token-file` is provided, the authentication token can be stored for the following invocations.
+I say, 'at least' because, if `--access-token-file` is provided, the authentication token can be stored for following invocations.

 To use it, run the command and follow its instructions.